Some links in this post may be affiliate links

 Ficus benghalensis 'Audrey' does well in bright light with some morning or late afternoon sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Ficus benghalensis 'Audrey' also called Ficus Audrey, Bengal Fig, Banyan Fig, Banyan Tree, Indian Banyan or Strangler Fig is an evergreen, fast-growing Ficus plants varieties with green, oval leaves with a fuzzy surface and a smooth light-colored trunk.
+Ficus benghalensis 'Audrey' also called Ficus Audrey, Bengal Fig, Banyan Fig, Banyan Tree, Indian Banyan or Strangler Fig is among the fast-growing Ficus varieties.
+It bears green, oval leaves with a fuzzy surface and a smooth light-colored trunk.

 Bengal Fig has a high tolerance to drought and frosty conditions.
 It is considered much easier to grow indoors than its cousin Ficus lyrata (Fiddle Leaf Fig).